 How Does Business Intelligence Work?

-Business intelligence presents a scale of wide range analytical applications, comprising collaborative BI, mobile BI, open-source BI, SaaS BI, real-time BI, and operational BI.
+Business intelligence presents a scale of wide range of analytical applications, comprising collaborative BI, mobile BI, open-source BI, SaaS BI, real-time BI, and operational BI.
 The technology is not only about collecting intelligence but about forming a sense of data in a way that can be rapidly seized.

 It is possible through visualization applications for making infographics and design charts.
 BI also provides dashboards and also present performance scorecards.
 In essence, you can understand the key performance indicators and business metrics in a much easier way when the data is displayed in the form of visualizations.